Nass-works/Nass-works/README.md

 - 👋 Hi, I’m @Nass-works
 - 👀 I’m interested in building web apps
-- 🌱 I’m currently learning how to make a bot
+- 🌱 I’m currently learning how C++.
+Python.
+C and other programming languages
 - 💞️ I’m looking for web designers dm me
 - 📫 How to reach me on whatsapp +234812333273